Ryan Boot: Solihull Moors

 On 3 July 2018, Boot was signed by former England international goalkeeper Tim Flowers, now manager of National League side Solihull Moors.
 He made his Moors debut on the opening day of the 2018–19 season, in a 2–1 win at Eastleigh on 4 August, and his performance earned him a place in the National League Team of the Weekend.
 He signed a contract extension in February 2019 after Flowers felt that Boot had proven himself a more than worthy successor to Max O'Leary.
 He helped the Moors to a second-place finish in the league, before they were beaten by AFC Fylde in the play-offs.
 He made 44 appearances in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Solihull in eighth-place.
 He kept 15 clean sheets in the 2020–21 campaign, playing every minute of the club's games, and was voted as Supporters' Player of the Season.
 Despite this, he was released by the club upon the expiry of his contract.
-However the club reversed their decision and re-signed Boot in July.
+However, the club reversed their decision and re-signed Boot in July.

 After keeping five clean sheets in six matches, Boot was awarded the National League Player of the Month award for October 2021 with manager Neal Ardley getting the league's Manager of the Month award.
 He made 39 league appearances in the 2021–22 campaign, helping Solihull to qualify for the play-offs with a third-place finish.
 Solihull lost to Grimsby Town in the play-off final, with Joe McDonnell keeping goal for the Moors as Boot was ruled out with injury.

-Boot recovered from his injury at the start of the 2022–23 season, but struggled to make his way back into the starting eleven due to the good form of highly-rated Wolverhampton Wanderers loanee goalkeeper Louie Moulden.
+Boot recovered from his injury at the start of the 2022–23 season, but struggled to make his way back into the starting eleven due to the good form of highly rated Wolverhampton Wanderers loanee goalkeeper Louie Moulden.
+He was one of four players to be offered a new contract at the end of the season.
+He declined the terms and left the club upon the expiry of his contract.

+Chesterfield

+Boot joined Chesterfield on trial in July 2023.
+He signed a one-year deal on 3 August, with the expectation to compete with Harry Tyrer for a first-team place.
+He signed a 12-month contract extension the following March.
+He remained as Tyrer's back-up as Chesterfield secured promotion back into the English Football League (EFL) as National League champions at the end of the 2023–24 season.
+He competed with young loanee Max Thompson for a first-team place in the 2024–25 season, with Thompson being given the number one shirt number.
+He played 34 games in the campaign, including playing both legs of Chesterfield's play-off semi-final defeat to Walsall, keeping 10 clean sheets, and signed a contract of undisclosed length in June 2025.